nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ## Confirm you have an R32 Instance

 You will now start the process of upgrading a standalone web server.
-Confirm taht you have this instance by issuing the following commands:
+Confirm that you have this instance by issuing the following commands:

 1. SSH to the web server:
     ```bash